 - Compensation Structure for Independent Directors.
 The Company's director compensation structure is transparent to investors and does not provide for meeting fees or retainers for non-chair committee membership. - Cap on Executive Severance Payments.
 The Company is required as a matter of policy to obtain stockholder approval for severance agreements with certain senior executives if they provide for cash severance that exceeds 2.99x the executive's base salary and three-year average annual bonus award.
-Severance protections for our senior executives, including our CEO, are at a 1x multiple of base salary and bonus, as described in "Severance Arrangements" on page 49.
+Severance protections for our senior executives, including our CEO, are at a 1x multiple of base salary and bonus, as described in "Severance Arrangements" on page 53.

 - "Double-Trigger" Condition for Vesting of Equity-Based Awards following a Change in Control.
 Our equity-based awards contain a "double-trigger" vesting provision, which requires both a change in control of the Company and a specified termination of employment in order for vesting to be accelerated. - "Clawback" Policies.
 The Company may as a matter of policy recoup (or "claw back") certain executive bonuses in the event of misconduct leading to a financial restatement.
 Also, our 2020 Incentive and Stock Award Plan allows the Company to "claw back" outstanding or already settled equity-based awards.
+In light of the NYSE's proposed Clawback listing standards (and the SEC final Clawback rule), the Company is reviewing its policies and will recommend that the Compensation Committee amend the policy or adopt a new policy to comply with NYSE's final listing standards.